 What is flow or ‘the zone’?

 flow– An active state of being where we enter the unified field and allow the force to flow through us.
 The exquisite series of moments that come together to alter time.
 It is the sweet transient space, the space that once we know it, we can never forget it.
-Where you experience a continuous state of intuition and your behaviour is congruent with that state.
+Where we experience a continuous state of intuition and our behaviour is congruent with that state.

 What is the first step towards flow?